StoddardOXC/OpenXCOM.Tools/README.md

 Compiled .exe(s) and .dll(s) and a CHM helpfile are in the Distribution folder.
 I have only a Windows7 64-bit machine, but those builds should run as 64-bit on 64-bit machines or 32-bit on 32-bit machines.

 .NET 4.5.1 is required.

+note for Mono users: MapView needs to run once and then be restarted for its window to resize properly.